CHOMPStation2/CHOMPStation2/.github/CONTRIBUTING.md

 * Maps that are placed permanently (Station, planetary locations) must be subject to discussion.
 To prevent wasted time, discuss these with the community and staff
     * There is a limited budget of RAM available for permanent maps.
 This must be carefully rationed.
 * Entire new station designs MUST be discussed with the community and the staff.
 Post a floor plan or basic design before committing effort in discord to prevent wasted time.
+* For new atmospherics settings, subtypes of turfs for all turfs can be created with the [turfpacks] system quickly and easily.

 ## Chomp Station Coding Standards